 Below is a diagram outlining the steps of the non-oxidative phase of the pentose phosphate pathway for the MCAT:

 Our cells depend on the pentose phosphate pathway to produce the molecules necessary to synthesize DNA and RNA.
 It also provides other essential materials such as NADPH.
-Understanding the biochemical pathways involved in metabolism will be necessary for your medical career, and the MCAT will assess whether you have the foundational knowledge to thrive.
+Understanding the biochemical pathways involved in metabolism will be necessary for your medical career, and the MCAT.

 When you’re first hitting the books, a diagram of the pentose phosphate pathway for the MCAT can seem daunting.
 The conversion of one molecule with a long and indistinct name into another molecule with an equally long and indistinct name can make it hard to understand why you need to know all this.